ConfusedVorlon/SwifterEnum/README.md

       swifter_enum :camera, CameraEnum
     end

-you can then define and access methods like
+you can then define and access methods on your enum like

-`camera.icon`
+`video.camera.icon`
-or `camera.default_exposure`
+or `video.camera.default_exposure`

 ## Installation